 3. Code of Conduct

-It is also important to distinguish between game-related penalties and misconduct penalties.
+While misconduct and abuse are not tolerated anywhere at any time, it is worth noting that not all game-related penalties are a breach of the Code of Conduct.
 Showing up late to a game may require that the offending team be penalized one or more points, for example, but such an incident would not constitute a violation of the code of conduct.
+Below are a few examples and further explanation of potential misconduct that could result in personal or team sanctions.

 a.
 On-Field Conduct